python/cpython/Doc/library/tokenize.rst

 The primary entry point is a :term:`generator`:

 .. function:: generate_tokens(readline)

    The :func:`generate_tokens` generator requires one argument, *readline*, which must be a callable object which provides the same interface as the :meth:`readline` method of built-in file objects (see section :ref:`bltin-file-objects`).
 Each call to the function should return one line of input as a string.

    The generator produces 5-tuples with these members: the token type; the token string; a 2-tuple ``(srow, scol)`` of ints specifying the row and column where the token begins in the source; a 2-tuple ``(erow, ecol)`` of ints specifying the row and column where the token ends in the source; and the line on which the token was found.
-The line passed is the *logical* line; continuation lines are included.
+The line passed is the *physical* line, that is, continuation lines are not handled specially.

    .. versionadded:: 2.2